saltyorg/docs/docs/sandbox/apps/varken.md

 7. You can find an example dashboard [here](https://raw.githubusercontent.com/thezak48/Varken/develop/dashboard_overseerr.json) which can be uploaded or pasted into Grafana to import.

-- For app specific instructions refer to the [grafana role](../../sandbox/apps/grafana.md) and the upstream documentation [:octicons-link-16: Documentation](https://wiki.cajun.pro/books/varken){: .header-icons target=_blank rel="noopener noreferrer" }
+- For app specific instructions refer to the [grafana role](../../sandbox/apps/grafana.md) and the upstream documentation [:octicons-link-16: Documentation](https://wiki.cajun.pro/books/varken){: .header-icons }